 Produce Exchange Program

 With a resurgence of home and community gardening, it may be time to think about a summer produce exchange.
-The Sebastopol Grange is in the second year of hosting a successful biweekly event.
+The Sebastopol Grange started a successful event which is held twice a month in 2019.
 People bring their surplus home grown vegetables, fruit, and plant starts at 5 p.m. on a Tuesday, sharing with one another.
-Forty-five minutes later, Dena Allen, coordinator, begins rounding up what’s left to take to the local interchurch pantry.
+Forty-five minutes later, Dena Allen, co-host, begins rounding up what’s left to take to the local interchurch pantry.

 Now the Sonoma County Food Recovery Coalition is looking for other sites, especially community gardens, which might host a swap.
 While the emphasis is on building supportive neighborly connections among home food growers, extra produce again can be gathered and delivered to a local food pantry.
 Or a local gleaning or food rescue group can be engaged to pick up and deliver what’s left at the end of the event.